 Enterprises falter when teams make digital strategy, design, and technical decisions in a vacuum without paying attention to how business users.
 In this case, marketers and authors will need to change their behavior and mindset when adopting Adobe Marketing Cloud.

-With business user adoption being key to success, one of the best ways an enterprise can promote adoption when rolling out Adobe Marketing Cloud is to enroll business users early and often in the process.
+With business user adoption being key to success, one of the best ways an enterprise can promote adoption when implementing Adobe Marketing Cloud is to enroll business users early and often in the process.

 Enrolling business users early and often promotes success in a few ways: